 President Challenges Term Limits

 President Nkurunziza ran for a second term in 2010.
 He ran unopposed as the opposition boycotted the race, claiming there were irregularities in earlier local elections.
 The opposition formed a new party, the Alliance of Democrats for Change (ADC-Ikibiri).
 Nkurunziza announced in June 2014 that he would seek a third term in 2015.
 The opposition cried foul, saying the 2005 Constitution established a two-term limit for the president.
 Nevertheless, Nkurunziza went ahead and announced his candidacy in April 2015.
-Protests broke out throughout the country, and about 20 people were killed in the violence.
+Protests broke out throughout the country, and dozens of people were killed in the violence.
+About 170,000 fled the country.
 Burundi's Constitutional Court ruled in Nkurunziza's favor in May.
 Nkurunziza said since Parliament, not the poeple, elected him in 2005, his first term did not fall under the term limit clause in the Constitution.
 Maj.
 Gen. Godefroid Niyombare attempted to oust Nkurunziza in a coup in May, but failed.
 The protests continued for several weeks.
 In late May opposition leader Zedi Feruzi was shot and killed in the capital Bujumbura.

 More on Burundi from Fact Monster: